OliveraIgnacio/oliveraignacio/README.md

 ```
-      const aboutMe = 'Full-stack developer with experience in the design, development, testing, and maintenance of web applications with the domain of different platforms, languages, and systems.
+      const aboutMe = 'Full-stack developer with experience in the design, development, testing,
+      and maintenance of web applications with the domain of different platforms, languages, and systems.
        I consider myself a dedicated, creative, and detail-oriented person, I work well in work teams.'

-      const skills = {
+      let skills = {
           'Javascript',
           'Typescript',
           'NodeJs',